ezodude/orra/README.md

 ## Workflow enhancements (in the works)

-Orra bakes in enhancements to enable reliable, repeatable execution of complex multi agent-based service workflows by:
+Orra bakes in enhancements to enable reliable, repeatable execution of complex multi agent service-based workflows by:

 - Offering pre-built data and API integrations as part of the SDK.
-- Standardizing flow control between agent-based services.
+- Standardizing flow control between agent services.
 - Enhancing tool prompting via integrated LLM fine-tuning.
 - Evaluating agent-service outputs to ensure correctness and quality.
 - Monitoring costs across LLMs and tools.